Elanis/redmine-to-openproject/README.md

 This project has been tested only with one instance, don't forget to backup BOTH of your databases before trying this migration
 This migration system doesn't migrate every table, I only written migration code for the tables I needed

+**Warning²:** Private tasks doesn't exists in openproject, that means if you use this tool, all tasks can be seen by anyone accessing to the project !

 ## Versions used

 Redmine 4.1.1-stable